zenitysec/awesome-low-code/readme.md

 > A curated list of Awesome Low Code platforms, vendors, tools and resources.

+> Low Code platforms provide a development and runtime environment used to create all kinds of software application through an intuitive experience, with minimal to no coding skills requires.

 Contributions welcome!
 Please, read the [contribution guidelines](contributing.md) first.

 ## Contents